top of page

 Founded in 1982, the Regina Food Bank's mission is to serve those most vulnerable in our community through food provision, essential skills development, and connections to community support and opportunities.

-We are proud to be recognized as an Imagine Canada Accredited charity and have been named a Charity Intelligence Top 100 organization for three consecutive years—the only non-profit in Saskatchewan to hold both distinctions.
+We are proud to be recognized as an Imagine Canada Accredited charity and have been named a Charity Intelligence Top 100 organization for four consecutive years - the only non-profit in Saskatchewan to hold both distinctions.

 The Opportunity